Abandoned cart emails help retail businesses recover sales from people that add items, then abandon their shopping cart.

 According to SaleCycle, 76.9% of people put items in their online shopping cart only to leave it without completing their purchase.

 This is why marketers usually turn towards emails to help recover these abandoned sales.

 And there’s a really good reason for that: 46.1% of people open cart abandonment emails, 13.3% click inside the email, and of those clicks, more than 35% end up buying something.
 (Omnisend stats.)

 By creating a quality abandoned cart email strategy, the following things will happen:

 - You’ll win the order 10-15% of the time.

-- You’ll create a great customer service moment and leave an everlasting impression on the customer.
+- Achieve a great customer service moment and leave an everlasting impression on the customer.

-- You’ll create a positive emotional connection with your prospective customers.
+- Create a positive emotional connection with your prospective customers.

 In this post, I’ll discuss 5 important cart recovery email best practices that can help any eCommerce stores to increase the performance of their cart abandonment emails.